elisa-pellegrino/blogdown.source/content/project/example-project.md

 title = "My project"

 # Project summary to display on homepage.
 summary = "I do not have a precise idea of what my projects will be as soon as I will finish university degree.
-I hope I will end up finding something that I am passionate about.
+I hope I will end up finding something that I am passionate about. "
-Right now I really want to explore the world.
-To do so I recently added a journey to my plans, right after the ending of Jenuary's exam session. "

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "image_plantes.jpg"
+image_preview = "forest.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`